NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 camera as above, and, in addition, is able to extract the heights of the corners from a DEM (:numref:`cam_gen`).

+See also the ``bundle_adjust`` option ``--transform-cameras-with-shared-gcp``.
+This applies a wholesale transform to a self-consistent collection of cameras.

 .. _findintrinsics:

 Refining the camera poses and intrinsics